 People say “what’s in a name?” to imply that name does not matter.
 Also, William Shakespeare (Wikipedia) has his own version “A rose by any other name would smell as sweet“, which “is a popular reference to his play Romeo and Juliet, in which Juliet seems to argue that it does not matter that Romeo is from her family’s rival house of Montague, that is, that he is named “Montague”.
 The reference is often used to imply that the names of things do not affect what they really are.
 This formulation is, however, a paraphrase of Shakespeare’s actual language.
 Juliet compares Romeo to a rose saying that if he were not named Romeo he would still be handsome and be Juliet’s love.
 This states that if he were not Romeo, then he would not be a Montague and she would be able to get married with no problem at all.”

 How about if dragon fruit flower is named rose?
 Will name not matters?
 Good, if the dragon fruit flower smell as sweet as rose, assuming that rose is still smelling sweet.
 Also, why is there ‘blasphemous name‘ in Revelation 13:1, if name does not really matter?

-Therefore, believers has to be distinguished into at least two groups, to wit, 1) believers of Juliet or in a ‘rose’ or Shakespearean doctrine and 2) believers of the words in the Book of Revelation.
+Simply put therefore, there are at least two (2) kinds of believers, to wit; 1) believers of Juliet or in a ‘rose’ or Shakespearean doctrine and 2) believers of the words in the Book of Revelation.